Home » Hiking » Hiking Gear » Best Hiking Socks for Backpacking

 > There have been mixed reviews regarding whether they’re true to size

-I have hiked 1000s of miles in these socks including the Pacific Crest Trail, Appalachian Trail and Continental Divide Trail.
-Darn Tough’s socks are the real deal and are the best hiking socks in the market right now.
+I have hiked 1000s of miles in these socks including the Pacific Crest Trail, Appalachian Trail, and Continental Divide Trail.
+Darn Tough’s midweight socks are the real deal and are the best hiking socks on the market right now, especially for anyone looking for durable socks.

 These ones are micro crew height, which means that they peak just above the height of a traditional standard hiking boot.

-They’re made of a composite material, mostly merino wool at 59%, and also 39% nylon, and 2% Lycra spandex to give it a little bit of stretch.
+They’re made of mostly merino wool at 61%, and also 36% nylon, and 3% Lycra Spandex to give it a little bit of stretch.

-The merino wool is thermo-regulating and will assist in wicking sweat away.
-Which means that it will keep your feet at a comfortable temperature no matter what the weather is doing come summer or winter.
+The Merino wool is thermo-regulating and will assist in wicking sweat away.
+This means that it will keep your feet at a comfortable temperature no matter what the weather is doing come summer or winter.

-Darn Tough hiker socks are made right here in the good old US of A. Specifically in Northfield, Vermont, where it is both designed and knitted.
+Darn Tough hiker socks are made in the USA, specifically in Northfield, Vermont, where they are both designed and knitted.

-Overall, these Darn Tough Micro Crew midweight hiker socks are the best socks for backpacking trips that are available on the market in 2023.
-If you are looking for Darn Tough Hiker socks, these will be your go to choice.
+Overall, these Darn Tough Micro Crew midweight hiker socks are the best socks for backpacking in 2024.

 Compare Prices: